diarmidmackenzie/face-geometry/README.md

 (noting camera height is y=1.6)

 Why these values?
 Well, they seemed to make things fit about right...!

+This looks *ok* when the face is in the center of the screen, but it starts to get significantly misaligned when the face moves to the edge of the screen.

 A *proper* mapping to 3D space requires: